Frequently Asked Questions

 How are Doulas and Midwives Different?:

 Doulas and Midwives have very different but complementary roles with respect to support in labour.
-Birth Doulas are not medical professionals and do not provide any form of clinical care.
 Midwives are trained in providing health-care-related support to their clients.
 Doulas provide informational, physical, and emotional support during the prenatal, birth, and the postpartum period.
-Doulas are trained to utilize comfort measures and techniques to help birthing people during the labour process, regardless of what kind of birth a birthing person chooses; whether they prefer to have a non-medicated, medicated, home or hospital birth.
+Doulas are trained to use comfort measures and techniques to help you during labour, regardless of whether you prefer to have a non-medicated, medicated, home or hospital birth.

 Does a Doula Perform Any Medical Tasks?:

 No, Doulas are not medical professionals.
 They provide informational, emotional, and physical support during the prenatal, labour, and the postpartum period.
-Medical advice or care is given by your healthcare provider.
+Medical advice or care is given by your healthcare provider, like an OB or Midwife!

 Is Doula Support Evidence-Based?: